History of Lake Lucerne

 The land now currently known as Lake Lucerne Resort was part of 1700 acres purchased in 1881 by Dr. Charles E. Davis.

-Davis designed and built most of the roads and bridges, and dammed several of the springs leading into the valley, the largest one being named Crystal Lake, after his daughter.
-He established the Eureka Springs Sanitarium, (a heath spa of the 19th century) located at the east end of what is now Lake Lucerne, which was quite popular for several years.
-Plans were made to connect the sanitarium (Lake Lucerne) by electric trolley to the main downtown of Eureka Springs.
-Crystal Lake and the Sanitarium never reached the financial success that was anticipated, and finally closed somewhere just past the turn of the century.
+Davis designed, built the roads and dammed several of the springs leading into the valley.
+He named the largest springs, Crystal Lake, after his daughter.
+Davis established the Eureka Springs Sanitarium, a 19th century heath spa, at the east end of Crystal Lake.
+He planned to connect the sanitarium to downtown Eureka Springs by electric trolley.
+Crystal Lake and the Sanitarium never reached it’s financial success and closed somewhere just past the turn of the century.

 In about 1920, Richard Thompson, president of the Crescent Women’s College, the first accredited women’s college in America, and member of the Sanitarium Society purchased a large portion of the original sanitarium.
 Crystal Lake was renamed Lake Lucerne, after the popular lake resort area in the Swiss Alps.
 Mr. Thompson was also an Arkansas state senator and founder of Ozarka Water Company.